JakeWheat/intro_to_parsing/README.md

 TODO: talk about robustness and the casual way the parser has been put together and the casual way issues have been tackled.

-The following might go in a separate project/ tutorial
+# The following might go in a separate project/ tutorial

-writing a command line sql interface
+## Writing a command line sql interface

 quick experiment to try to implement the front end for a multiline sql command line using fake incremental parsing which parsec doesn't support directly.

-parsec internals
+## Parsec internals

 In this tutorial, we will try to understand a bit more about the implementation of Parsec.
 We will start by implementing a simple parser combinator library from scratch.

-ANSI SQL grammar
+## ANSI SQL grammar

 In this really interesting document, we will go through the entire SQL:2003 grammar, skipping the bits which aren't relevant to queries,